What is Bangladesh's pathway to limit global warming to 1.5°C?

 Long term pathway

-As of November 2024, Bangladesh has not submitted a long-term strategy.
+As of September 2025, Bangladesh has not submitted a long-term strategy.
 In 2023, Bangladesh released its Integrated Energy and Power Master Plan (IEPMP).
 The plan includes a net zero scenario by 2050 for energy-based GHGs, which indicates that energy and environmental policies will need to be strengthened to achieve this goal, but at the same time the scenario shows only a 5.4% share of renewable energy in primary energy in 2050.3 However, the IEPMP also mentioned that, given Bangladesh’s development, 2070 is likely to be a more realistic year to reach net zero.
+The proposed budget for FY26 has reiterated reaching zero carbon as a key pillar of Bangladesh’s overall progress.
+However, it falls short of providing concrete actions to support this goal, remaining largely aspirational.4

 Bangladesh's total CO₂ emissions excl.
 LULUCF MtCO₂/yr